zelestcarlyone/stacks/docs/configuration.md

   key: null

 flaresolverr:
-  enabled: false # Enables or disables the use of flaresolverr
+  enabled: false # Enables or disables the use of FlareSolverr
-  url: null # The url and port of your flaresolverr instance
+  url: null # The url and port of your FlareSolverr instance
-  timeout: 60 # How long to wait for flaresolverr to return a result
+  timeout: 60 # How long to wait for FlareSolverr to return a result

 queue:
   max_history: 100